gogetrekt/nothing-happens-here/README.md

 Nothing Happens Here is a minimal, text-focused website that presents a collection of poems and short writings.

 The project is built around a single principle: prioritizing the reading experience above everything else.
-There are no unnecessary features, distractions, or complex interactions—only content.
+There are no unnecessary features, distractions, or complex interactions, only content.

 The interface follows a clean, dark-only design with careful attention to spacing, typography, and structure, allowing the text to remain the central focus.